 Disadvantages of pet telehealth services

 When compared to pet insurance, the main disadvantage of pet telehealth is that there’s no coverage when your pet requires an in-person visit – be it for vaccines or a medical emergency.
-Additionally, there is only so much a veterinarian can do remotely.
-For example, they can’t listen to your pet’s heartbeat, take a urine sample or draw blood.
+While 80% of pet health issues can be handled remotely, sometimes an in-person visit is necessary.
+For example, blood tests, urine samples and surgery cannot be achieved virtually.
 However, since pet telehealth isn’t meant to replace in-person vet visits or pet insurance, but rather complement the two, it serves as a quick-access resource before embarking on an expensive in-person visit.
 In many cases, pet telehealth prevents unnecessary and costly in-person visits.

 The following chart breaks down some of the key differences between pet telehealth and pet insurance: